StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Methodology

 \textbf{Defining output functions}\; Within each state, we need to define a set of outputs.
 In practice, we need to identify the set of tools we will use, and what instructions we should send to the LLM.
 For example, in the \texttt{Solve} state defined for the bash task, we first send an instruction that asks for a bash command, call the model, and then execute the bash command.
 This is a typical sequence of sending instructions to LLMs and then utilizing tools.

 \textbf{Defining Transitions}\; We identify two possible state transitions: 1.
-We can use a static string matching with the LLM responses or tool executions.
-For example, the tool execution might return a specific string such as "execution failed", which can be used to determine the state transition.
-Also, LLMs are usually instructed to follow a certain template to generate outputs, so it is also possible to extract strings from the LLM response for the state transition.
-2. When the previous context is too random to be used for string matching, we can always call LLM for an explicit checking of the current status.
-For example, we can send the context history to a model to ask whether the problem is solved.
+A static string matching with the LLM responses or tool executions.
+For example, the tool execution might return a specific string like "execution failed", which can be used to determine the transition.
+Also, it is common to instruct LLMs to follow a certain template to generate outputs, so we can extract strings from the response.
+2. Use LLM for an explicit checking of the current status when previous context is too random to be used for string matching.
+For example, we can send the context history to a model to ask whether a given problem is solved.